Bureau of Land Management, Interior.

-Lease or conveyance of the lands for recreational or public purposes use is in conformance with the Arizona Strip District Resource Management Plan and Final Environmental Impact Statement, dated January 1992, as amended, and would be in the public interest.
+Lease or conveyance of the lands for recreational or public purposes use is consistent with the BLM Lower Sonoran Resource Management Plan, dated September 2012, and would be in the national interest.

 All interested parties will receive a copy of this notice once it is published in the Federal Register.
 A copy of the Federal Register notice with information about this proposed realty action will be published in the newspaper of local circulation once a week for 3 consecutive weeks.
-Under the regulations at 43 CFR subpart 2741 addressing requirements and procedures for conveyances under the R&PP Act, the BLM is not required to hold a public meeting.
+Under the regulations at 43 CFR subpart 2741 addressing requirements and procedures for conveyances under the R&PP Act, the BLM is not required to hold a public meeting regarding this proposal.

-Upon publication of this notice in the Federal Register, the lands will be Start Printed Page 46496segregated from all other forms of appropriation under the public land laws, including the general mining laws, except for lease or conveyance under the R&PP Act and leasing under the mineral leasing laws.
+Upon publication of this notice in the Federal Register, the lands will be segregated from all other forms of appropriation under the public land laws, including locations under the mining laws, except for lease or conveyance under the R&PP Act and leasing under the mineral leasing laws.

 The lease or conveyance of the land, when issued, will be subject to the following terms, conditions, and reservations:

-Interested persons may submit comments involving the suitability of the land for development of a community college campus.
-Comments on the classification are restricted to whether the land is physically suited for the proposal, whether the use will maximize the future use or uses of the land, whether the use is consistent with local planning and zoning, or if the use is consistent with state and Federal programs.
+Classification Comments: Interested persons may submit comments involving the suitability of the land for development of a regional park.
+Comments on the classification are restricted to whether the land is physically suited for the proposal, whether the use will maximize the future use or uses of the land, whether the use is consistent with local planning and zoning, or if the use is consistent with State and Federal programs.